JordanEvans/Diego/README.md

 Hold down shift.
 Type the first letter of the characters name.
 Press same character to cycle through potential names.

-Characters in current scene are listed first.
-Character in rest of story follow in completion list.
+<i>Characters in current scene are listed first.
+Character in rest of story follow in completion list.</i>

-<b>How to Update the Names That Can Be Autocompleted</b>

-Save the story.

 <b>Rename Story/Save As</b>